-Buildings and improvements 3.9% - 21/2%
+Buildings and improvements 3.9% - 2.5%

-Equipment 121⁄2 - 20%
+Equipment 12.5 - 20%

 Computer, furniture, fixtures

-and fencing equipment 20 - 331/3%
+and fencing equipment 20 - 33.3%

 Storage facilities 3.9% - 5%

 Vehicles 20%

 Liquid petroleum gas plant 5%

-i.
-Impairment - Fixed assets, accounts receivable and intangible assets are reviewed at the date of each consolidated statement of financial position to determine whether there is objective evidence of impairment.
+k.
+Impairment - Property, plant, equipment, investment property, accounts receivable and intangible assets are reviewed at the date of each consolidated statement of financial position to determine whether there is objective evidence of impairment.
 If any such indications exist, the asset's recoverable amount is estimated.